 31. Attend industry conferences.
 Industry events, such as meetups and conferences, are often where you’ll find out about new product releases and innovations, plus you can attend training and rub elbows with thought leaders and industry peers.
 From discussing up-and-coming products and services, summarizing lessons learned or the latest trends, or roundup posts with your top 10 takeaways from an event, industry conferences and events provide practically endless inspiration for blog post ideas.

 32. Explore Reddit.
 Reddit is one of the oldest, widely-adopted internet discussion forums where users can share, discuss, and vote on content.
 Reddit first launched way back in 2005, and the site now has hundreds of thousands of topically-focused subreddits where like-minded users converge and discuss the things that interest them – from the mundane to the controversial and even the totally bizarre.
 Subscribe to subreddits in your niche to keep a finger on the pulse of what the internet is talking about.
 New to Reddit?
-Check out this Beginner’s Guide from Digital Trends.
+Check out our beginner’s guide to using Reddit.

 Leveraging tools to come up with great blog post ideas